vpubchain/vircle-core/README.md

-Vpub Core integration/staging tree
+Vircle Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/vpub/vpub-core.svg?branch=master)](https://travis-ci.org/vpub/vpub-core)

 https://vpub.io

-What is Vpub?
+What is Vircle?
 ----------------

 An open source, decentralized privacy platform built for global person to person eCommerce.

-For more information, as well as an immediately useable, binary version of the Vpub Core software, see https://vpub.io.
+For more information, as well as an immediately useable, binary version of the Vircle Core software, see https://vpub.io.

 Getting Started
 ---------------

-A new Vpub wallet will need an HD master key loaded and an initial account derived before it will be functional.
+A new Vircle wallet will need an HD master key loaded and an initial account derived before it will be functional.

 The GUI programs will guide you through the initial setup.